EnterpriseDB/zheap/README.md

 integrated into PostgreSQL.
 We’ll adjust this code to use whatever interfaces are agreed by the PostgreSQL community.

-We have also provided a GUC called data_alignment, which sets the alignment used for zheap tuples.
-0 indicates no alignment, 4 uses a maximum of 4 byte alignment, and any other value indicates align as per attalign.
-This also controls the padding between tuples.
-This parameter is just for some experiments to see the impact of alignment on database size.
-This parameter will be removed later; we’ll align as described in the zheap design document.

 Each zheap page has fixed set of transaction slots each of which contains the transaction information (transaction id and epoch) and the latest undo record pointer for that transaction.
 By default, we have four transaction slots per